Master of Science in Business

 The Mays Business School offers a graduate program leading to the degree of Master of Science in Business (MSB).
 Enrollment in the 11-month program and related courses is restricted to students possessing a non-business undergraduate degree and less than 12 months of post-graduation work experience.

-Details regarding the Mays MS Business Program curriculum may be obtained by contacting the MS Business Program Office or at http://mays.tamu.edu/ms-business.
+Details regarding the Mays MS Business Program curriculum may be obtained by visiting the MS Business Program Office (Wehner 365) or at http://mays.tamu.edu/ms-business.
 The Mays MS Business Program is a non-thesis degree for which a final oral examination is not required.
 Admission to the program is for the Summer session only.
 The program commences once annually in early summer.
 The Mays Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB) at all program levels.

 The Mays MS Business student’s advisory committee consists of the Director of the Mays MS Business Program, or the Associate Dean for Graduate Programs within the Mays Business School.
 The Director or the Associate Dean has the responsibility of approving the standardized degree plan for each MS Business student.
 When necessary, recommendations in cases of academic deficiency will be made to the Office of Graduate and Professional Studies.